ZeroSpree/CSSans.Pro/README.md

 # CSSans Pro - The Colourful, Sassy, CSS Font

-> CSSans Pro is a made-for-fun CSS font by Andronache Izabela and Codrin Pavel.
+> **CSSans Pro** is a made-for-fun project by Andronache Izabela and Codrin Pavel.
-> It's developed using SCSS and makes use of CSS Custom Properties (a.k.a.
-CS variables).
+> It's developed using SCSS and uses CSS Custom Properties (a.k.a.
+CSS variables).
-> Use at your own risk.

 ## Table of Contents